mansim07/dataplex-labs/lab6-data-quality/README.md

 ### 1.4.
 Scope of this lab

-With an emphasis on using Dataplex data quality task (#2), we will perform an end-to-end data quality task for customer domain data product, i.e. 1 through 8, as illustrated in the below architecture, in today's lab.
+With an emphasis on using Dataplex data quality task (#2), we will perform an end-to-end data quality task for customer domain data product, in today's lab.

+Lab Flow
 - Reviewing the yaml file in which the dq rules are specified
 - Configuring and running Dataplex's Data Quality task
 - Reviewing the data quality metric published in BigQuery